Uche05/ci-p2-quizar/README.md

 - [W3C HTML Validator](https://validator.w3.org/) used to do checks for errors on HTML elements.
 - [W3Schools](https://www.w3schools.com/graphics/svg_intro.asp) used to learn how to create an svg and actually create the favicon myself with their "Try It" Editor.
 - [Wave](https://wave.webaim.org/report#/https://uche05.github.io/CI-PROJECTS-KUCJ/) used to check accessibility status of website.
-- [Wikipedia](https://en.wikipedia.org/wiki/Artificial_intelligence) was the platform I used to conduct research for my written content of AILib as well as source of inspiration for most of my written topics/ concepts.
+- [Wikipedia](https://en.wikipedia.org/wiki/Artificial_intelligence) was the platform I used to conduct research for my written content of QuizAR as well as source of inspiration for most of my written topics/ concepts.
 Please note, I did not cold copy and paste actual written content from wikipedia to my website.
 I stated all actual word-by-word references on the written content where necessary.

 ## [Testing](TESTING.md)